chiggs01/GettingCleaningData/CodeBook.md

 * tGravityAccMag

 ###Mean
 The average mean of all data readings corresponding to a particular measurement, subject, and activity.
+This value has been normalised between -1 and 1 and thus has no units.
 * numeric/continuous data

 ###Standard_Deviation
 The average standard deviation of all data readings corresponding to a particular measurement, subject, and activity.
+This value has been normalised between -1 and 1 and thus has no units.
 * numeric/continuous data

 ##References: